ENG1505 – British Civilisation

 The course provides students with a foundation for further studies of the British Isles as an area.

-- knowledge, and understanding of, British culture and society in a historical perspective
+- have knowledge and understanding of British culture and society in a historical perspective;

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Lectures are open to the public.
 Seminar teaching requires admission to the course.

 Recommended previous knowledge